 Plan description: The Plan is a single-employer defined benefit pension plan created by the City of Galveston, Texas, ordinance to provide retirement and incidental benefits to qualified retirees of the Port.
 The Plan has two pension benefits which consist of the traditional pension and the cash balance pension.
 The Plan was established January 1, 1965, restated January 1, 2008, and most recently amended effective January 1, 2013.
 On January 10, 2010, the Plan was amended to cease further accrual of benefits under the Plan for existing employees electing to participate in the Galveston Wharves 2010 Plan and for all Port employees hired after January 1, 2010.
-Effective January 1, 2020, the plan was amended to provide an ad-hoc benefit increase to all participants whose benefits commenced prior to January 1, 2019.
-The Port's seven member Board of Trustees (the Trustees) govern the Plan, under which benefit and contribution terms are established or amended.
+Effective January 1, 2020, the Plan was amended to provide an ad-hoc benefit increase to all participants whose benefits commenced prior to January 1, 2019.
+The Port's seven-member Board of Trustees govern the Plan, under which benefit and contribution terms are established or amended.

-Management of the Plan is vested in the Port's Trustees and advised by the Pension Plan Committee (the Committee), whose members are appointed by the Port's Trustees.
-The Committee has overall responsibility for the operation and administration of the Plan.
-The Committee determines the appropriateness of the Plan's investment offerings and monitors investment performance.
+The Board of Trustees have overall responsibility for the operation and administration of the Plan.
+The Board of Trustees determines the appropriateness of the Plan's investment offerings and monitors investment performance.
 The assets of the Plan are held in a trust by a trustee.
-The trustee on behalf of the Plan carries out an investment policy established by the Committee, consistent with the purposes of the Plan and the requirements of applicable laws and regulations.
+The trustee on behalf of the Plan carries out an investment policy established by the Board of Trustees, consistent with the purposes of the Plan and the requirements of applicable laws and regulations.

-Plan membership: At December 31, 2019, the Plan's membership consisted of the following:
+Plan membership: At December 31, 2020, the Plan's membership consisted of the following:

 Traditional Cash Balance

 Pension Pension

 Inactive Plan members or beneficiaries currently receiving

-benefits 65 -
+benefits 74 -

 Inactive Plan members entitled to, but not yet receiving

-benefits 58 9
+benefits 42 8

-Active Plan members 29 11
+Active Plan members 19 8

-152 20
+135 16